 What is Google Ads?
 (A quick rundown)

-Google Ads (formerly Google AdWords), is a massive advertising platform that allows advertisers to “pay for play” on the top spots in Google searches, deliver visual ads across the internet, advertise on popular YouTube channels, and much more.
+Google Ads (formerly Google Ads), is a massive advertising platform that allows advertisers to “pay for play” on the top spots in Google searches, deliver visual ads across the internet, advertise on popular YouTube channels, and much more.

 To get a better understanding of just how wide the reach of Google Ads is, check out the below —